hayley76/TailscaleTakeHome/README.md

 ## Prerequisites

 - A Tailscale account
-     - Which you can create an account by going to https://tailscale.com/ and selecting the "Get Started" button.
-Follow the instructions for creating a personal account.
+     - You can create an account by visiting Tailscale's website at https://tailscale.com/ and clicking the 'Get Started' button.
+Follow the instructions to create a personal account.
 - Azure VM
      - You can follow the instructions listed here https://learn.microsoft.com/en-us/azure/virtual-machines/linux/quick-create-portal?tabs=ubuntu for creating a VM and deploying Linux Ubuntu onto it.
 - Terraform